Witoto

 The Witoto (also Huitoto or Uitoto) are an Indigenous people in southern Colombia and northern Peru.

+One of the largest groupings within the Witoto people is the Murui Muina, also known as Muina Murui, peoples.

 History

+The Witoto people (also spelt Huitoto or Uitoto) are a grouping of indigenous peoples in the Amazon basin, in areas now in northern Peru and southern Colombia.

-The Witoto people were once composed of 100 villages or 31 tribes, but disease and conflict have reduced their numbers.
+They were once composed of 100 villages or 31 tribes, but disease and conflict have reduced their numbers.
 The Witoto first experienced contact with Europeans at the beginning of the 17th century.
 However, contact remained sporadic into the 19th century.
 At the early 20th century, Witoto population was 50,000.
 The rubber boom in the mid-20th century brought diseases and displacement to the Witotos, causing their numbers to plummet to 7,000–10,000.
 The rubber boom also increased outside interest in the caucho extraction due to the surge in production and demand.
 In the Witoto region, Julio Cesar Arana was one of the main figures of the rubber industry.
 He founded the Peruvian Amazon Company, a business that extracted and sold Amazonian caucho rubber.
 The company relied on Indigenous, including Witoto, labor, and he kept his workers in unending servitude through constant debt and physical torture.
 His practices had such a large negative impact on the surrounding Indigenous nations that, by the time the company’s work ended, Indigenous populations in the area had declined by more than half of their original numbers.

 Since the 1990s, cattle ranchers have invaded Witoto lands, depleted the soil, and polluted the waterways.
 In response to the incursions, the Colombian government established several reservations for Witotos.

 Subsistence

 Witoto peoples practice swidden or slash-and-burn agriculture.
 To prevent depleting the land, they relocate their fields every few yields.
 Major crops include cacao, coca, maize, bitter and sweet manioc, bananas, mangoes, palms, pineapples, plantains, sugar cane, sweet potatoes, and yams.
 Tobacco and peanuts are also cultivated in small quantities.
 Ethnobotanists have studied Witoto agriculture due to its efficiency and sustainability.

 Witoto men hunt with blowguns and shotguns.
-In 2023, four children, one less than a year old, managed to survive 40 days in the jungle after their plane had crashed, killing all adults, including their mother.
+In 2023, four children, one less than a year old, managed to survive 40 days in the jungle after their plane had crashed.
+The plane crash killed all adults, including their mother.
 Observers suggested that the lore they picked up from their kin earlier had helped them to forage for enough food to subsist on.